Risks and uncertainties

 Financial risks

 The Group is exposed to several financial risks, such as foreign exchange, interest rate, counterparty, liquidity and credit risks.
 The Group’s financial risks are managed in line with a policy confirmed by the Board of Directors.
-The financial risks are described in the Note 3 of the consolidated financial statements.
+The financial risks are described in Note 3 of the consolidated financial statements.

 Suominen is subject to corporate income taxes in numerous jurisdictions.
 Significant judgment is required to determine the total amount of corporate income tax at Group level.
-There are many transactions and calculations that leave room for uncertainty as to the final amount of the income tax.
-Tax risks relate also to changes in tax rates or tax legislation or misinterpretations, and materialization of the risks could result in increased payments or sanctions by the tax authorities, which in turn could lead to financial loss.
-Deferred tax assets included in the statement of financial position require that the deferred tax assets can be recovered against the future taxable income.
+There are many transactions and calculations that leave room for uncertainty as to the final amount of the income taxes.
+Tax risks relate also to changes in tax rates or tax legislation or misinterpretations, and the materialization of the risks could result in increased payments or sanctions by the tax authorities, which in turn could lead to financial loss.
+Deferred tax assets included in the statement of financial position require that the deferred tax assets can be recovered against future taxable income.

 Suominen performs goodwill impairment testing annually.
-In impairment testing the recoverable amounts are determined as the value in use, which comprises of the discounted projected future cash flows.
+In impairment testing, the recoverable amounts are determined as the value in use, which comprises the discounted projected future cash flows.
 Actual cash flows can differ from the discounted projected future cash flows.
-Uncertainties related to the projected future cash flows include, among others, the long economic useful life of the assets and changes in the forecast sales prices of Suominen’s products, production costs as well as discount rates used in testing.
+Uncertainties related to the projected future cash flows include, among others, the long economic useful life of the assets and changes in the forecasted sales prices of Suominen’s products, production costs, as well as the discount rates used in testing.
 Due to the uncertainty inherent in the future, it is possible that Suominen’s recoverable amounts will be insufficient to cover the carrying amounts of assets, particularly goodwill.
 If this happens, it will be necessary to recognize an impairment loss, which, when implemented, will weaken the result and equity.
 Goodwill impairment testing has been described in the consolidated financial statements.